kopanicakova/kopanicakova.github.io/_pages/talks.md

 [T1] **A. Kopaničáková**.
 Towards trustworthy use of scientific machine-learning in large scale numerical simulations.
 Plenary talk at 10th European Conference on Numerical Methods in Electromagnetism, 2024<br />
 [T2] **A. Kopaničáková** and G. Karniadakis.
 DeepOnet Based Preconditioning Strategies For Solving Parametric Linear Systems of Equations.
 Invited online seminar at CRUNCH group, 2024<br />
 [T3] **A. Kopaničáková**.
 Training deep neural networks using subspace correction methods.
 Invited talk at TU Delft (Netherlands), 2023<br />
 [T4] **A. Kopaničáková**.
 Training of deep neural networks using multilevel and domain-decompositon strategies.
-In- vited talk at the University of Maryland (Baltimore Country), 2023<br />
+Invited talk at the University of Maryland (Baltimore Country), 2023<br />
 [T5] **A. Kopaničáková**, H. Kothari, G. Karniadakis, and R. Krause.
 Enhancing Training of Deep Neural Networks Using Multilevel and Domain Decomposition Strategies.
 Invited seminar at Division of Applied Mathematics (Brown, USA), 2023<br />
 [T6] **A. Kopaničáková**.
 Enhancing Training of Deep Neural Networks Using Multilevel and Domain Decomposition Methods. **Plenary talk,** at International Multigrid Conference 2022<br />
 [T7] **A. Kopaničáková** and R. Krause.
 Multilevel training of deep neural networks.
 Invited talk in the machine learning seminar of Legato team (group of Prof. Stéphane Bordas, Université du Luxembourg), 2022<br />